Q. At what age and how often does my dog need to be vaccinated against rabies?

 Q. What are the fees and how often does my dog need to be registered?

 A. The fee for altered dogs for one year is currently $10.00 and is due within 14 days of receiving a one year rabies vaccination.
 The fee for unaltered dogs receiving a one year rabies vaccination is $25.00.
 The fee for altered dogs for 3 years is $30.00.
 The fee for unaltered dogs that receive a three year vaccination is $25.00 per year or $75.00 for three years, this is due within 14 days of receiving the vaccination.
-If registration payment is not received within 30 days of your vaccination you could receive a Notice to Appear for Court along with a fine.
+If registration payment is not received within 30 days of your vaccination you will receive a $10 late fee.
 We currently do not require that cats are registered in Henry County.

 Q. How can I get a rabies tag for my dog?

 A. Rabies tags are sold at many of the veterinarians in Henry County, or they can be purchased at the Henry County Animal Control office.
 You can receive a replacement tag by calling the Henry County Animal Control and requesting that a new tag be issued to you.

 Q. Does my dog have to wear its Rabies tag?

 A. We do ask that you attach the rabies tag to your dog’s collar.
 If your dog is lost and picked up by Animal Control, your local police, or a citizen, we can identify your dog by the number listed on the rabies tag.

 Q. Who do I notify if my dog has died or is missing?